donofden/donofden.github.io/_posts/2019-09-19-golang-structs.md

 `&` - used to returns the address of a variable or to access the address of a variable to a pointer.

 ![blog-head-image](/images/doc/golang-pointer-1.jpg)

+## Why pointers?

+- One way to use pointers over variables is to eliminate duplicate memory required.
+For example, if you have some large complex object, you can use a pointer to point to that variable for each reference you make.
+With a variable, you need to duplicate the memory for each copy.

 ```Go
 package main